RgbTrouw/Compass/README.md

 A simple compass application for Android.
 Aside from the North indicator, the compass has other gauges with multiple indicators: centre, middle and external ones.

 It suggests some functions of a poligraph application.
-"The human body interferes with radio waves by absorbing, reflecting, and scattering them (...)." - Google
+"The human body interferes with radio waves by absorbing, reflecting, and scattering them (...)." - Google Search

 ** The latest version has a cover on some of the indicators.
 (See "Compass8.png")